LongJiAn99/PasarGo/README.md

 Features to be implemented by milestone 3:

 1. Chat function for buyer and seller to communicate
-    1. Will be implemented using Firechat from firebase for real-time chat
+    1. Will be implemented using Chat Engine for real-time chat
     2. Payment and transaction details will be discussed using this feature between the buyer and the seller
     3. Buyers and sellers will use the chat function to discuss the preferred payment option and complete transaction on their own
+    4. Interested sellers can also contact the Wishlister through the use of the chat to clarify queries regarding the products

 2. Option to find other interested buyers to share delivery cost/group buy
     1. Built using html/css and React JS library